South Coast Line: Services

 Peak hour and weekend services commence from or on the Eastern Suburbs railway line, and stop at Central at platform 25.
-At other times, services depart from Central (Sydney Terminal).
+At other times (weekday off-peak), services depart from Central (Sydney Terminal).
+The South Coast line runs three trains an hour during peak, and one train an hour off peak.

 Some peak hour and weekend services are listed as pickup only at intermediate suburban stations (eg. Redfern, Hurstville, Sutherland).
 This restriction is to ensure the train does not fill up with suburban passengers, who have plenty of other suburban services to take.
 Pickup only stations are not displayed on platform screens, but will be displayed on in-train screens.

 The most common Central to services are operated by 4 or 8 car H sets (OSCARs).
 All-stations services operate between Waterfall, Thirroul and Port Kembla with 4-car sets.
 Shuttle train services between Kiama and are operated by 2-car diesel Endeavour railcars, due to the line not being electrified past Kiama.

-From 2026, all services are to be taken over by 6 and 10 car D sets.
-This will free up H sets for transferral to suburban railway work.
+From 2026, all services are to be taken over by 4 and 6 car D sets, with 8 car consists being introduced by late 2026, and 10 car consists by 2027.
+This will free up H sets for transferral to suburban services.
+All services will terminate at Central (Sydney Terminal) and will no longer operate on the Eastern Suburbs line to Bondi Junction, due to the platforms being too short for the 10 car D sets.
+It is also expected that all services will no longer stop at Wolli Creek and will stop at Sydenham instead to allow the T4 suburban services to operate more efficiently and so that South Coast line trains can bypass the slower T4 suburban trains to ease congestion.

+In addition, peak hour frequencies between Central and Kiama will be increased from three to four trains an hour, while off-peak frequencies will be increased from one to two trains an hour.

 Two-car Endeavour sets will continue to operate the Kiama to Bomaderry section.
 These are set to be replaced by the R sets in 2027.

-From 2026 when the D sets commences service on the South Coast line, all services will terminate at Central (Sydney Terminal) and will no longer operate on the Eastern Suburbs line to Bondi Junction, due to the platforms being too short for the 10 car D sets.
-It is also expected that all services will no longer stop at Wolli Creek and will stop at Sydenham instead to allow the T4 suburban services to operate more efficiently and so that South Coast line trains can bypass the slower T4 suburban trains to ease congestion.